-- To pen, on a contractual basis, through specialised structures, scientific research papers, to participate in governmental and nongovernmental scientific research programmes, to prepare reviews, bibliographic references and summaries.
+- To pen, on a contractual basis, through specialized structures, scientific research papers, to participate in governmental and nongovernmental scientific research programs, to prepare reviews, bibliographic references and summaries.

 - To provide annual awards to the best books published in various fields of science and culture.